MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-compensation-variable-plans.md

 ## Variable compensation plans
 The **variable compensation plan** contains the rules, calculation methods, and default values for the calculation of variable compensation for enrolled employees.
 When you create a variable compensation plan, you must set the variable compensation type.
 The variable compensation type determines whether the system calculates a currency amount or a number of units as the award.

-The **Restrict access to selected roles** parameter restricts access to the specific compensation plan to selected security roles that have been assigned to that plan in Human Resources.
-For example, when creating compensation plans that are for executives and shouldn't be visible to all HR specific roles, this feature will restrict access to that compensation plan.
+The **Restrict access to selected roles** parameter restricts access to the compensation plan to selected security roles that have been assigned to that plan in Human Resources.
+For example, when you create compensation plans that are for executives and should not be visible to all HR-specific roles, you can use this parameter to restrict access to those compensation plans.

 You must also set the calculation method: